yamltube/yamltube/README.md

 ![Demo of Web Only Workflow](https://user-images.githubusercontent.com/17183569/173210714-072d88ae-1f29-4da4-8406-b4b1e38c5aca.gif)

-## Anyways, this is how you define a playlist:
+## This is how you define a playlist:

 ```yaml
 name: yamltube